GNOME/Troubleshooting

 • Change the association, if needed, using gio mime application/pdf org.gnome.Evince.desktop to Document Viewer

-In order for Tracker (and, therefore, Documents) to detect your local files, they must be stored in an XDG compliant directory (such as 'Documents' or 'Music').
+In order for Gnome's localsearch tool to index your local files, they must be stored in an XDG compliant directory (such as 'Documents' or 'Music').
 For more information, see XDG user directories.

-You can also configure Tracker to recursively search inside specific directories such as your home directory.
-These settings can be made using tracker-preferences.
+You can also configure localsearch to recursively search inside specific directories.
+These can be specified via Settings > Search > Search locations.

 GNOME Online Accounts settings page does not show properly